-Introduction 5
+Introduction 7

-Edition Feedback 5
+Edition Feedback 7

-Document History 5
+Document History 7

-Section 1: Overview of Electronic Charting and Regulations 7
+Section 1: Overview of Electronic Charting and Regulations 8

-ECDIS

-ECDIS

-Where are the rules for professional marine navigation written down?
+Regulations 8

 What are the IMO requirements that apply to the carriage of nautical charts?
+8

 What is a nautical chart?
+8

+ECDIS

+ECS

 What kinds of electronic charts are available?

 What are official charts?

 What is an ENC?

 How do I recognise an ENC?

 What ENCs are available?

 How are ENCs protected from Unauthorised Changes?
 Are there other ways that ENCs can be distributed?

 What is an RNC?
-13

 How are ENCs and RNCs kept up to date?
-13

 Is it possible to check that all updates have been applied to an ENC?
-14

-What is ECDIS?
-14
+A closer look at ECDIS

 How is an ECDIS approved and by whom?

 Is there a need to keep ECDIS software updated?

 Is there a mandatory requirement to carry ECDIS?

 Meeting Carriage Requirements with ECDIS

 Back-up Requirements

+What to do in areas without ENC coverage?

 Does your ECDIS system meet IMO chart carriage requirements?

 Can chart format names indicate carriage compliance?
+19

-Acceptance of ECDIS by Port State Control Authorities 19
+Acceptance of ECDIS by Port State Control Authorities

 Is there a need for ECDIS training?

 What are the requirements for ECDIS training?

-What are the operational considerations when using ECDIS?

-What is ECS?

-Relevant IMO SN/ Circulars:

-IMO SN/ Circ.207/Rev.1: Differences between RCDS and ECDIS

-IMO SN/ Circ.
-276: Transitioning from paper chart to Electronic Chart Display and Information Systems (ECDIS) navigation
+More on ECS

 Section 2: List of Flag State Authorities

 Section 3: ECDIS Training

-Required Documentation for ECDIS Training.

 Training Objectives

 IMO Model Training Course - Operational Use of ECDIS

-J J
+Certification of ECDIS Education

+Section 4: Technical Details of Electronic Charts

+Official Electronic Chart Data

+Types of Official Chart Data

+Electronic Navigational Charts (ENCs)

+General Principles

+ENC Display

+ENC Display 30